NicolaGernone/prueba_python/preguntas python.md

 47. **What are some limitations of using web application firewalls (WAFs) for SQL injection

-Certainly!
-Let's delve into some SQL statements, including the `HAVING` clause and others.
-I'll provide explanations, examples, and the context in which each is used.

 ### HAVING Clause
 The `HAVING` clause is used to filter records that work on grouped data, similar to the `WHERE` clause but for aggregate functions.
 It's typically used in conjunction with the `GROUP BY` clause.